JasonYang60/pysz/README.md

 # pysz
 Author: Jason Yang\
+\
-A user-friendly and easy-to-maintain python wrapper for SZ3 using a python-to-c package Cython>=3.0.10.
+A user-friendly and easy-to-maintain python wrapper for SZ3 using a python-to-c package Cython>=3.0.10.\
-Pysz is fully based on SZ3(url:https://github.com/szcompressor/SZ3).
-Pure C++ shared library is incorporated into pysz interface through Cython, so the compression && decompression procedure is running way more faster than Python code.
+Pysz is fully based on SZ3(https://github.com/szcompressor/SZ3)and pure C++ shared library is incorporated into pysz interface through Cython, so the compression && decompression function is running much faster than Python code.

 ## Usage
 We provided a test code in `/test/test.py` as shown below: